Canvass Research

 “Can’t I just use ChatGPT?”

 You can.
-Here’s what you’ll get: a generic list of the same 5 surgeons that every English-language blog already recommends, pulled from marketing sites, with no source verification and no Korean-language data.
+Here’s what you’ll get: a generic list of the same 5 surgeons that every English-language blog already recommends, pulled from marketing sites, with no source verification, no Korean-language data, and a real risk of hallucinated content presented as fact.

-What you won’t get: credential checks against Korean medical registries, review analysis across gated Korean platforms that require phone verification to even access, complaint record screening from the Korean Consumer Agency, ghost surgery red flags, or any source citations at all.
+What you won’t get: credential checks against Korean medical registries, review analysis across gated Korean platforms that require phone verification to even access, complaint record screening from the Korean Consumer Agency, ghost surgery red flags, any source citations at all, or an anti-hallucination audit before delivery.

 The difference isn’t the tool.
 It’s the sources, the access, and the human research team behind every report.